At Caroline Randell we never underestimate the importance of a well fitting bra. It can totally transform your shape.

 Because the shape and size of a woman's breast may change a number of times in her life, due to fluctuations in weight, sport, pregnancy, contraception, medication and diet we recommend that our customers come in for a fitting every six months.

-I opened my boutiques in Wimbledon Village and Richmond so I could share my knowledge and expertise of fitting lingerie.
-We do not believe in using tape measures as this cannot take into consideration your body shape.
+I opened my boutique in Wimbledon Village so I could share my knowledge and expertise of fitting lingerie.
+I do not believe in using a tape measure as this cannot take into consideration your body shape.
 Instead our fitters are trained to assess each customer with their fitting expertise and product knowledge.

 Although we sell our beautiful lingerie, nightwear and swimwear online, we do recommend that you treat yourself to our fitting service so you can experience the pleasure of wearing correctly sized lingerie.